pboardman/cmangos-utils/cmangos-classic-docker/README.md

 in the ` docker-compose.yml ` comment the line ` image: lacsap/cmangos-classic-server ` and uncomment the line ` #build: .  `

-Run ` docker-compose up ` to build the CMaNGOS container and start up the CMaNGOS container, a NGINX container with a webpage where you can create an account and a MariaDB container to host all the data.
+Run ` docker-compose up ` to build the CMaNGOS container and start up the CMaNGOS container, a NGINX container with a webpage where you can create an account and a MySQL container to host all the data.

 ## Defaults